mwmwmw/Mizzy/README.md

 * `value`: the 14-bit pitchwheel value (0 - 16384)
 * `ratio`: a ratio of the value from min to max (0 = 0, 16384 = 1)
 * `polarRatio`: a polar ratio where 0 = -1 and 16384 = 1.
 Useful for things like binding controls to pitch ratios.
+* `channel` : The channel this message was sent from

 ----------------------------------------------